CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Summary

-In this lab, you have completed the following:

-- Created a Document Intelligence resource.
-- Trained and labeled data for document analysis.
-- Developed and deployed an Azure Function App.
-- Executed the Function App to process documents.
-- Integrated and explored AI-powered search capabilities.
+In this lab, you created a Document Intelligence resource and trained a template-based model by labeling sample documents.
+You then developed and deployed an Azure Function App to automate document processing and executed it to validate the workflow.
+Finally, you integrated the output with AI-powered search capabilities to explore enriched document insights.

 ### You have successfully completed the lab.
 Now, click on **Next >>** from the lower right corner to proceed on to the next lab.